The Rock Scene of The Sixties

 He visited Denmark one time in the sixties - including a lot of publicity.
 He always was a nob, acting, singing, and screaming as a such.
 His name especially came to fame when his trousers split during a show.
 First time it probably happened as a mishap.
 An English cirtic wrote:

-For me personally, I had a weak spot for Proby when he sang e.g. "Secret Love" (unfortunately it is not included on YouTube).
+For me personally, I had a weak spot for Proby when he sang e.g. "Secret Love".

-The PJ masterplan was to throw Elvis out, and take over the world.
+The PJ masterplan was to throw Elvis out, to take over the world himself.
 This didn't happen, and let's be thankful.
 Elvis was down to earth, had self irony and modesty.
-None of these PJ could be accused for.
+None of these could PJ be accused for.

 Mark Almond on P.J.
 (May 2000)